 - You are welcome to walk on the grass but please do not climb garden structures or trees.

-- Public restrooms are located in the Garden House Welcome Center, behind the pavilion in the Idea Garden and in the building next to the Butterfly Garden.
+- Public restrooms are located in the Garden House Welcome Center, behind the kitchen in the Idea Garden and in the building next to the Butterfly Garden.

 - Vending machines are located in the Garden House Welcome Center.